0xAX/linux-insides/Misc/how_kernel_compiled.md

 ...
 ```

 Ok, all buint-in.o(s) built, now we can back to the `vmlinux` target.
 As you remember, the `vmlinux` target is in the top Makefile of the Linux kernel.
-Before the linking of the `vmlinux` it builds [samples](https://github.com/torvalds/linux/tree/master/samples), [Documentation](https://github.com/torvalds/linux/tree/master/Documentation) and etc., but I will not describe it in this part as I wrote in the beginning of this part.
+Before the linking of the `vmlinux` it builds [samples](https://github.com/torvalds/linux/tree/master/samples), [Documentation](https://github.com/torvalds/linux/tree/master/Documentation), etc... but I will not describe it here as I wrote in the beginning of this part.

 ```Makefile
 vmlinux: scripts/link-vmlinux.sh $(vmlinux-deps) FORCE